Cultural Diversity and Its Impact on Governance: Empirical Study

 As the first step, we check whether the assumed error structure in our model is reasonable.
-Table \ref{tab:lik} reports the log-likelihood of the model with uncorrelated errors, the model with only spatially correlated errors, the model with only serially correlated errors, the model with only SUR errors, and the model described in Section \ref{sec:estModel} with all three error structures.
+Table \ref{tab:aic} reports the Akaike information criterion (AIC) of the model with uncorrelated errors, the model with only spatially correlated errors, the model with only serially correlated errors, the model with only SUR errors, and the model described in Section \ref{sec:modelRegression} with all three error structures.
 According to Table \ref{tab:coef}, the spatial parameter $\lambda_j$ is positive for all six governance indicators and significant for five.
-Table \ref{tab:lik} shows a small increase of log-likelihood when assuming spatially correlated errors rather than uncorrelated errors.
+Table \ref{tab:aic} shows a small decrease of AIC when assuming spatially correlated errors rather than uncorrelated errors.
 Spatial dependence is therefore present in the error term but appears to be rather weak.
 Serial correlation, on the other hand, is quite strong.
-According to Table \ref{tab:coef}, the serial parameter $\varphi_j$ ranges between 0.77 and 0.87 for the individual governance indicators and is significant in all cases.
-The increase of log-likelihood in Table \ref{tab:lik} is quite substantial when assuming serially correlated errors rather than uncorrelated errors.
-A similarly high increase is observed when assuming correlation between the individual indicators rather than uncorrelated errors.
-According to Table \ref{tab:corr}, the correlations of inter-equation residuals range between 0.31 and 0.72.
-We therefore proceed with the model that assumes all three error structures, as described in Section \ref{sec:estModel}.
+According to Table \ref{tab:coef}, the serial parameter $\varphi_j$ ranges between 0.72 and 0.87 for the individual governance indicators and is significant in all cases.
+The decrease of AIC in Table \ref{tab:aic} is quite substantial when assuming serially correlated errors rather than uncorrelated errors.
+A similarly high decrease is observed when assuming correlation between the individual indicators rather than uncorrelated errors.
+According to Table \ref{tab:corr}, the correlations of inter-equation residuals range between 0.29 and 0.65.
+We therefore proceed with the model that assumes all three error structures, as described in Section \ref{sec:modelRegression}.